castle/castle-ruby/README.md

 - `$logout.succeeded`:  Record when a user logs out.
 - `$registration.succeeded`: Capture account creation, both when a user signs up as well as when created manually by an administrator.
 - `$registration.failed`: Record when an account failed to be created.
+- `$challenge.requested`: Record when a user is prompted with additional verification, such as two-factor authentication or a captcha.
+- `$challenge.succeeded`: Record when additional verification was successful.
+- `$challenge.failed`: Record when additional verification failed.
 - `$password_reset.requested`: An attempt was made to reset a user’s password.
 - `$password_reset.succeeded`: The user completed all of the steps in the password reset process and the password was successfully reset.
 Password resets **do not** required knowledge of the current password.
 - `$password_reset.failed`: Use to record when a user failed to reset their password.